BelkizOcut/testReleaseNotes/README.md

 Line templates
 Specifying what version to install when running the script.
 * $Test = "20841" for 218.4.1
+ ### Release 2022.12

+* Improvements
+ * Improves positioning
+The position  varied with the of the name.
+ * Summarized invoices

+ * Azure AD
+Improves how the user's properties.

+* Bug Fixes
+ * Improves
+In  mode, test.

 ### Release  2022.09